 - Be sure to choose a recipe that matches your baking skill set and fits your schedule and budget.
 If you are not confident in your royal icing skills, fancy sugar cookies may not be the best route to take until you have a little practice.

 - Test the recipe before cranking out dozens and dozens of cookies.
-Just because a recipe has stellar online reviews doesn‘t necessarily mean it will be your favorite or that you'll enjoy baking it.
+Just because a recipe has stellar online reviews doesn‘t necessarily mean it will be your favorite or a recipe worth sharing.

-- I like to encourage my guests to bring their favorite family recipes that have been passed down for generations.
+- This year, I‘m encouraging my guests to bring their favorite family recipes that have been passed down for generations.
 The stories behind the cookies and the memories that come along with them are just as special as the recipes.

-- If you‘re feeling a little uninspired, browse recipe sites like HostACookieParty.com for great recipe ideas like Jam and Hazelnut Cookies and Chocolate Caramel Thumbprint Cookies that are sure to make you swoon.
+- If you‘re feeling a little uninspired, browse the recipe section for great ideas like Jam and Hazelnut Cookies, Peanut Butter Cookies with Hazelnut Drizzle and Holiday Funfetti® Sandwich Cookiesthat are sure to make you swoon.

 Have a plan of attack and get organized several days prior to starting your baking extravaganza.
 Once you‘ve made your final recipe decision, you‘ll definitely want to put together a list of ingredients you‘ll need.
 Don‘t assume that you have baking powder and brown sugar tucked away in the depths of your pantry.
 Be sure to double-check the dates on items such as eggs, butter, baking soda and spices - sometimes these ingredients can be a little past their prime before you‘ve used them up.
-If you have a list of items you need, you won‘t spend precious baking time running to the store – or begging someone else to do it for you for forgotten items.
+If you have a list of items you need, you won‘t spend precious baking time running to the store for forgotten items.

-Keep in mind, your finished product will only be as good as the ingredients you‘ve used.
-If you have a few dollars to spare, I recommended splurging on items such as quality vanilla extract, flour and chocolate.
+Remember, your finished product will only be as good as the ingredients you‘ve used.
+If you have a few dollars to spare, I recommend splurging on items such as quality vanilla extract, flour and chocolate.